Skip to content

 Should I take my medications the day of ?

-Take your usual medications unless otherwise directed by your physician.
-If you have diabetes and use insulin: Take half of your normal insulin dose on the day of your test.
+Yes, take your regular medications.
+Do not stop taking any medications unless directed by your doctor.
+If your diabetic and use insulin: Take half of your normal insulin dose on the day of your test.

 What should I wear for my test?